outline/outline/docs/ARCHITECTURE.md

 ├── policies          - Authorization logic based on cancan ├── presenters        - JSON presenters for database models, the interface between backend -> frontend ├── queues            - Async queue definitions
-│   └── processors    - Processors perform async jobs, usually working on events from the event bus ├── services          - Services start distinct portions of the application eg api, worker ├── static            - Static assets
+│   └── processors    - Processors perform jobs on events from the event bus │   └── tasks         - Tasks are arbitrary async jobs not from the event bus ├── services          - Services start distinct portions of the application eg api, worker ├── static            - Static assets
 ├── test              - Test helpers and fixtures, tests themselves are colocated